cawel/notes-binder/en/documentaries/The Story of India/Episode 2 - The Power of Ideas.md

 ## Alexander the Great
 * the catalyst for change was war
 * 331 BC: greatest battle of Antiquity (between Alexander the Great and Darius)
+* the victory of Alexander the Great at the battle of Gaugamela on the Persian plains was a decisive conquest that insured the defeat of his Persian rival King Darius III
 * war waged between the Persian Empire and an army led by 25-year old Alexander the Great

 ## The Maurya Empire